xocybersec/For-Reference/smbclient.md

 ```
 $ smbclient -L <target_IP>
 # find out what the shares on the target machine

+*NOTE: you can also use the enum4linux tool to find smb shares*
 ```

 # In the shell, the '\\' has special meaning.
 Here are work arounds.